alinatelychko/myFlix-Angular/README.md

 |-- ...
 ## Documentation

-The documentation for this project is generated using Typedoc.
-To generate documentation, run the following command:
+The documentation for this project is generated using Compodoc.
+To view the documentation, open the  documentation/index.html  file in your browser.

-typedoc --out ./docs

-This will create a docs folder with the generated documentation.

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests.